Treatments or Investigations

 Used when a laparoscopic approach is not suitable.

-If you have severe stress incontinence and other treatments haven’t been effective, your GP might recommend that you have surgery to strengthen or tighten the tissues around your urethra.
-As with every procedure, there are some risks associated with having surgery for bladder problems.
+If you have symptoms of vaginal or uterine prolapse and other treatments haven’t been effective, your GP might recommend that you have surgery.
+As with every procedure, there are some risks associated with having surgery .
 Talk to your GP or surgeon about your surgical options and the risks that are associated with each one.

 A laparoscopy is a procedure used to look inside your abdomen (tummy) and examine your fallopian tubes, ovaries and womb.